Sneha-Vinod-Agarwal/Sneha_Vinod_Agarwal_Test/Readme.md

 **Implementation Details:**
 - I determined the "block" of odd numbers dynamically based on the input.
 - I calculated the total number of odd numbers in the block using a loop.
-- The numbers are printed in a formatted sequence with commas.
 - This exercise helped me strengthen my skills in loops, arithmetic operations, and conditional logic.

 ---